Cornell-MAE-UG/fa25-portfolio-mmmb8/_projects/2025-torque-wrench-design/2025-torquewrench.md

 ## 🚀 Generative Design Concept (Fusion 360)

-To go beyond a traditional prismatic wrench design, I used Fusion 360’s **Generative Design** tool to create topology-optimized versions of the wrench that follow load paths and remove non-critical material.
+To go beyond a traditional  wrench design, I used Fusion 360’s **Generative Design** tool to create topology-optimized versions of the wrench that follow load paths and remove non-critical material.

 Generative setup and parameters:
 ![Generative Setup](../assets/images/2025-torquewrench/image_015.png)